Last updated: December 7, 2022

 - Putty Beach Campground:

 The easiest way is to drive to the Putty Beach Campground, and start the Bouddi Coastal Walk from Putty Beach.
-Bullimah Beach, and also the Gerrin Point Lookout, is less than 1 km away from the campground.
+Bullimah Beach, and also the Gerrin Point Lookout, are less than 1 km away from the campground.

 - Maitland Bay: